pytroll/pytroll.github.io/coc_info.md

 This code of conduct applies to the project space (GitHub) as well as the public space online and offline when an individual is representing the project or the community.
-Online examples of this include the Pytroll Slack team, mailing list, and the Pytroll twitter account.
+Online examples of this include the Pytroll Slack team, mailing list, and the Pytroll mastodon account.
 This code of conduct also applies to in-person situations like Pytroll Contributor Weeks (PCW), conference meet-ups, or any other time when the project is being represented.